src-unn/SRC-Website/CONTRIBUTING.md

     git push origin my-feature-branch-name
     ```

-* In GitHub, send a pull request to `SRC-Website:master`.
+* In GitHub, send a pull request to `src-unn:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the SRC-Website test cases to ensure tests are still passing.
-  * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+  * Rebase your local branch (if it is behind the `master` branch) and force push to `origin` (this will update your Pull Request):

     ```shell
     git rebase master -i
-    git push origin my-fix-branch -f
+    git push origin my-feature-branch-name -f
     ```

 That's it!
 Thank you for your contribution!

 #### After your pull request is merged

-After your pull request is merged, you can safely delete your branch (my-feature-branch-name) and pull the changes
+After your pull request is merged, you can safely delete your branch (`my-feature-branch-name`) and update your local `master` branch by pulling from `origin:master`:
-from the main (upstream) repository:

 * Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

     ```shell
-    git push origin --delete my-fix-branch
+    git push origin --delete my-feature-branch-name
     ```

 * Check out the master branch: